ubclaunchpad/LP-website/handbook/onboarding/everyone.md

 /rocket user add
 ```

-Then, you can give it some information about you:
+Then, you can give it some information about you - the following are particularly important, since it is how you will be granted access to the correct G[GitHub teams](#github-access) and [Google Drive folders](#drive-access):

 ```
 /rocket user edit --github <username>